SchlossLab/schlosslab.github.io/_lab_business/schedule.md

 title: Schedule
 ---

-We meet for our weekly lab meetings on Tuesdays from 2:30 to 4:30 PM in 1530 MSRB I. We generally meet for an hour.
+Our weekly lab meetings generally meet for two hours.
 After 15 min of set up and announcements we have two presentations that are led by separate individuals.
 Each week we rotate around the lab and will cover two of four different formats:

 * **Research talk:** An update of your current research progress in the lab.